ghostebony/svelte-virtual/README.md

 -   `item` - Slot for each item
     -   Props:
+        -   Shared:
             -   `index: number` - Item index
             -   `style: string` - Item style, must be applied to the slot (look above for example)
         -   Only for `<Grid/>`:
             -   `rowIndex: number` - Item row index
             -   `columnIndex: number` - Item column index
 -   `placeholder` (optional) - Slot for each item (when scrolling fast, replaces `item` slot. if not present, `item` slot is used)
     -   Props:
+        -   Shared:
             -   `index: number` - Item index
             -   `style: string` - Item style, must be applied to the slot (look above for example)
         -   Only for `<Grid/>`:
             -   `rowIndex: number` - Item row index
             -   `columnIndex: number` - Item column index